ruffrey/filru/README.md

 A disk based LRU cache.
 Nothing is kept in memory.

-It was initially intended to be a simplistic caching layer for frequent HTTP requests.

-Since the underlying OS file system caching is much faster than doing a network request.
+Initially intended to be a simplistic caching layer for frequent HTTP requests, since OS file system caching is much faster than doing a network request.

 ## Usage